My My Writing Process, Part 1

 Some books have gone through enough serious, gut-wrenching, tear-it-apart-and-start-over rewrites I could’ve completed three books in that same time span.
 That’s pain, people.
 Natural childbirth is easy compared to that kind of revision agony.

 All that changed when an author-friend introduced me to Dan Wells’s Seven Point Story Structure.
 Wow.
 A whole new universe, and it made sense to me from day one.
 If you’re curious, interested, or have an hour to kill, see Dan Wells’s presentation on this amazing method on YouTube.

 I’ve created a worksheet that mirrors this method.
 Because it’s digital, it expands to fit the need.
 It’s in Word, I save often, and once the 7-Point Structure is complete, I’m ready for a rough draft because I know exactly what needs to happen.

-Please join me tomorrow for Part 2.
-I’ll share more of my Writing Process: Rough Draft, Second Draft, Beta Readers, Apply Suggestions, Format & Publish, and Independent Publishing.
+Please join me for Part 2 where I share more of my Writing Process: Rough Draft, Second Draft, Beta Readers, Apply Suggestions, Format & Publish, and Independent Publishing.

 For Writers Page